Kryptexas/UE4-GameWorks-4.19.2/README.md

 1. After compiling finishes, you can **load the editor** from Visual Studio by setting your startup project to **UE4** and pressing **F5** to debug.

 1. One last thing.
 You'll want to setup your Windows shell so that you can interact with .uproject files.
-Find the file named **RegisterShellCommands.bat** in the _UnrealEngine/Engine/Build/BatchFiles/_ folder, and run it.
+Find the file named **RegisterShellCommands.bat** in the _UnrealEngine/Engine/Build/BatchFiles/_ folder.
+Right click on the file and select **run as Administrator**.
 Now, you'll be able to double-click .uproject files to load the project, or right click on
    .uprojects to quickly update Visual Studio files.